 Register of Approved Driving Instructor Appeals

-Our specialist team at Just Motor Law can provide you with assistance and representation if you disagree with the Approved Driving Instructor Registrar decision to:
+Our specialist team can provide you with assistance and representation if you disagree with the Approved Driving Instructor Registrar decision to:

 1) refuse to enter or keep your name on the register